joesanfilippo/rtd_ontime_departure/README.md

 ![RTD 2019Q3 KPIs](images/rtd_2019Q3_kpis.png)

-I would like to investigate whether or not they are still meeting this goal and what lines/routes have a higher or lower on-time performance than the entire system as whole.
+As someone who recently transitioned from a personally owned vehicle to more sustainable forms of transportation, I would like to investigate whether or not they are still meeting this goal and what lines/routes have a higher or lower on-time performance than the entire system as whole.
 My hypotheses will be:

 $$\large H_0 \text{: RTD's Local On-Time Service >= 86\%} $$
 $$\large H_A \text{: RTD's Local On-TIme Service < 86\%} $$